camdev98/game-day-shock-analysis/README.md

 ## Project context

-This was the term project for **MIS 3116 (Data Visualization)** at Iowa State, fall 2025.
+This was the term project for **MIS 3116 (Data Visualization)** at Iowa State, spring 2026.
 Five-person team; I owned the liquor analysis end-to-end and contributed to the synthesis.
 The project deliverables were a 15-minute presentation deck and a written report; both are in `/deck`.

 ## Author

+**Cameron Devereaux** - ISU '26, Management Information Systems & Business Analytics

-**Cameron Devereaux** — MIS '26, Iowa State University [LinkedIn](https://www.linkedin.com/in/cameron-devereaux-847474267/) · camdev98@gmail.com
+[LinkedIn](https://www.linkedin.com/in/cameron-devereaux-847474267/) · camdev98@gmail.com